 You can also get yourself a VPN to enhance your privacy and security.
 While a VPN cannot protect your data if you’re using an application like Facebook, it will stop your internet service provider (ISP) and other snoopers from spying on you.

 Your shiny new weather app wants to access your location.
 Sounds reasonable enough – it can’t tell the weather if it doesn’t know where you are.

-But after you grant permission, the app tracks your location 24/7 and sells this data to advertisers.
+But after you grant permission, the app tracks your location 24/7 and sells this data to advertisers, which can put your phone security and privacy at risk.
 Such apps are numerous, and they all sound the same: